kevhainfo/PersonalWork/README.md

 The Jacard Index is 0.9(significantly better)

-PONG WITH MACHINE LEARNING
+PONG WITH MACHINE LEARNING:
 I made an application for my high school computer science club: it creates Pong Bots that mimic a player's movements using Random Forests

-CUCKOO SEARCH
+CUCKOO SEARCH:
 I used cuckoo search, a nature-based metaheuristic, to find optimal routes to the Traveling Salesman Problem.